AI

 DR. THOMPSON

-- The player must be within the proper distance
+- The player is within the proper distance.

-- A raycast from the monster’s head must hit the player.
-Note: collision groups are used to allow for raycasts through transparent objects in this scenario.
+- A raycast from the monster’s head hits the player, with collision groups configured to allow raycasts through transparent objects.

 ROACHES

-Roaches wander the hallways.
-When hungry, roaches will fly onto the player’s face and will attack until they are swatted away.
+Roaches are minor yet dynamic AI agents that wander the hospital hallways.
+When hungry, they will fly onto the player’s face and attack until swatted away, creating tense and unpredictable moments.

 WANDERING FACES

-To make the hallways feel dense and to save on resources, there are only ever a small number of wandering faces in the world at any given time.
-Once a face is far enough away from all players, it respawns in a location closer to the action.
+To optimize performance, only a small number of Wandering Faces exist in the world at any time.
+Once a face moves far from all players, it respawns closer to the action, ensuring hallways remain populated and the environment feels dynamic without overloading resources.

 HUNTER